One piece of gear that’s revolutionized navigation in the backcountry is the smartphone.

 Protect Your Maps

-As we mentioned before, Gaia GPS and Topo Maps+ also allow you to print paper maps for reference.
+As we mentioned before, many GPS navigation apps also allow you to print paper maps for reference.
 If you’re going to use them in physical form, you’ll want to print them on waterproof paper.
 Otherwise, they’re likely to become nothing more than an ink-bleeding, wadded mess.
 Another option is to use a waterproof map sack to keep maps protected and dry.

 In Case Of Emergency

-It’s important to note using your phone’s GPS navigation app will help with location, but in the event of a medical or life-threatening emergency, it won’t be able to call for help.
+It’s important to note that using your phone’s GPS navigation app will help with location, and many phones are adding satellite emergency messaging, but if you’re heading deep into the backcountry or into risky terrain where a medical or life-threatening emergency could occur, it is best to have a dedicated satellite messaging device.